malkhuzayyim/turbo-nuxt3-trpc-starter/README.md

 It's a work in progress, where I experiment with new tooling & workflows.

+Credit to: https://github.com/omar-dulaimi for the submodules `trpc-shield` and `prisma-trpc-generator`, the versions implemented here as local submodules are pretty much forks from his open source packages that go by the same name.

 ## What's inside?

 This turborepo uses [pnpm](https://pnpm.io) as a package manager.
 It includes the following packages/apps: